 Why I’m Meant For

-I’m drawn to Traba because it’s building something that matters — and doing it with grit and excellence.
-From streamlining the supply chain to empowering workers, Traba is at the intersection of purpose and performance.
+I’m drawn to Rokt because it’s building something that matters — and doing it with innovation and excellence.
+By transforming ecommerce experiences and delivering real-time relevancy, Rokt is at the intersection of purpose and performance.
 That’s exactly where I want to be.

-What excites me most is the chance to grow alongside a team that runs toward problems, and not from them.
+What excites me most is the chance to grow alongside a team that runs toward problems, fosters an ownership culture, consistently raises the bar and strives to create a positive impact on their community.
 That’s how I’ve always worked too.
 Whether I was building predictive sales models at Ambev, redesigning business curriculum for girls in Tanzania, or cold-emailing CEOs for live case competitions at Babson, I’ve gone all-in when the mission mattered.
 At Babson’s top-ranked entrepreneurship course, I led a team through weekly creative pitches that won us the competition — because we put in the hours, did the outreach, and delivered excellence every single time.

 My background